 The Orionid meteor shower takes place in October and November each year, peaking in mid-October.
 The Orionids are noted for being bright and quick fragments, according to NASA, with an average speed of about 148,000 mph (238,000 kph).
+See our Orionids Skywatching Guide for details on when this year's peak will occur.

 The Orionids, like all meteor showers, are named after the constellation in which they appear to come from, which in this case is Orion the Hunter.
-While the constellation is best visible in the Northern Hemisphere, the meteor shower is visible in both the northern and southern hemispheres.
+While the constellation is best visible in the Northern Hemisphere, the meteor shower is visible in both the Northern and Southern hemispheres.
 Orion's location is:

 - Right ascension: 5 hours